David-Manniche/TheMarket/readme.txt

     => 039645 - when admin set some FAQ category as default then on front end active class is not there on that category while questions of that category are listing there
-    => 040000 - seller> google feeds> categories don't have scroll bar => 040060 - seller> catalog list> on searching item with special character> getting error
+    => 040000 - seller> google feeds> categories don't have scroll bar => 040060 - seller> catalog list> on searching item with special character> getting error => 041951 - on buyer dashboard> there is some error

 Enhancements:
     => Tax module upgrade